Macquarie Dictionary: Word for Word podcast

 The team behind the Macquarie Dictionary produced a podcast called Word for Word from 2016 through to the end of 2021.
 The podcast explored surprising histories behind everyday words and phrases, went behind the scenes with the dictionary editors, and highlighted some of Australia's word lovers, from Scrabble champions to hip-hop artists.

 Versions

 A number of smaller versions of the dictionary are available, including a compact edition, as well as companion volumes such as a thesaurus.
 The latest edition of the main complete version of the Macquarie Dictionary is the ninth, published in 2023.
 Both the complete dictionary and a student dictionary are available as iOS applications.

 Macquarie Dictionary Online

 The Macquarie Dictionary Online is the most comprehensive and up-to-date version of the dictionary available, with new words, phrases, and definitions added twice annually.
 It has the greatest coverage of encyclopedic and non-encyclopedic entries, and provides spoken pronunciations.
 Subscriptions are available to the complete version as well as a student version.

 Apps

-The Macquarie Dictionary is available in two iOS app editions: the Macquarie Dictionary Complete app, and the Macquarie School Dictionary app.
+The Macquarie Dictionary is available in two iOS app editions: the Macquarie Dictionary Complete app, and the Macquarie School Dictionary app, as well as an Android app edition.